The Kings of the East

-At present, Vladimir Putin and Jiang Zemin are both feeling international pressure over internal territorial disputes.
-By their actions and currently growing partnership, they are telling the West to mind its own business and not to seek domination in the post-cold war world.
+Vladimir Putin and Jiang Zemin are both feeling international pressure over internal territorial disputes.
+By their actions and currently growing partnership, they are telling the West to mind its own business and not to seek domination in the post-Cold War world.
 They see the urgent need to revive their imperialist roots.

 Our message isn’t all about “gloom and doom,” despite what our critics might think.
 Just beyond the perilous times that lie ahead is unbelievably good news!
 That is the biggest news of all!
 No major newsmagazine is announcing that good news.
 They simply do not believe it!